gvwilson/fiction/iffy/index.md

 he straightened his jacket and smiled.
 "Being useful would be good for me right now."

-"You thinkin bout them off the *Taroona*?
+"You thinkin' bout them off th' *Taroona*?
 Not that it's any o my look-in," she added hastily.